AtlasOfLivingAustralia/ala-mantine/README.md

 1. Once installed, in the `ala-mantine` root folder, run `yalc publish`.
 2. In your dependant application, run `yalc add @atlasoflivingaustralia/ala-mantine`, followed by `yarn` to install it as a dependency.
 3. PostCSS is also required in your dependant application for the component library.
 Please see the installation intructions [here](https://mantine.dev/getting-started/#:~:text=Install%20PostCSS%20plugins%20and%20postcss%2Dpreset%2Dmantine%3A).
+4. Once development work is done, revert the import for `@atlasoflivingaustralia/ala-mantine` by running `yarn add @atlasoflivingaustralia/ala-mantine`.

 ### Publishing to NPM